WeitzGroup/ArbitriumLysisLysogeny/all files/README.md

 Time-scales modulate optimal lysis-lysogeny decision switches and near-term phage fitness

 Code to find optimal switching strategy from lysis to lysogeny to maximize fitness.
 The probability of lysogeny is modelled as a function of the optimization paramters and the state.
-Based on the cost function (here the fitness of the phage), the optimal parameters are computed through gradient descent using Armijo stepp-size.
+Based on the cost function (here the fitness of the phage), the optimal parameters are computed through gradient descent using Armijo step-size.

 Navigating the code: